knative/community/ROLES.md

 - Sponsored by the Technical Oversight Committee

-- Participant in the working group for at least 3 months, for example as a reviewer or approver
+- Recognized in the project as an active participant

 - Recognized as having expertise in the group’s subject matter

 Additional requirements for leads of a new working group:

-- Originally authored or contributed major functionality to the group's area

 ### Responsibilities and privileges